 These companies and products participated in and successfully completed Filename Preservation with MDN Notification (FN-MDN).
 MDN notifications on error conditions were sent by the receiving side.
-The filename provided was either preserved or not, depending on the executed test cases and the receiving side's configuration.
+The filename provided was either preserved or not, depending on the test cases executed and the receiving side's configuration.